 Affluent clients sometimes consider “self-insuring” against LTC costs, hoping the LTC need never arises, and planning to spend down only some of their assets if it does occur.

 However, the quickly rising cost of care (plus the uncertainty of how long you might need it) makes the potential drain on assets quite significant.
-For example, the average annual cost of a private room in a nursing home in the U.S. last year was $102,000, a 57% increase since 2004*.
+For example, the average annual cost of a private room in a nursing home in the U.S. in 2020 was $105,852, an increase of 62% since 2004.

 It is also important to consider that if the need for LTC services should occur during or shortly after a market downturn, the effect on your portfolio and legacy could be far worse without LTC insurance.

 Protecting your financial future, and that of your loved ones, is a crucial part of your overall financial plan.
 The selection of life insurance and LTC coverage that best fit you, your family and your budget can be a complicated process.

 Keep in mind that in addition to the benefits these solutions offer, there are also risks, including:

 - Some life insurance solutions contain an element of market risk.
 All life insurance solutions should be reviewed annually for account performance.
 Poor performance of the underlying investments may cause a drop in the policy’s account value, which could require additional premiums to keep the policy in effect as designed.

 - LTC insurance can be expensive and if not designed properly, may only provide limited benefits that may not be adequate to cover all long-term costs.
 The purchase of any kind of long-term care insurance is managing against a risk that may never occur.

 Your Janney Financial Advisor can sort through the many available options and recommend a plan that serves your needs and your family’s, in good times and bad, today and tomorrow.

 Working With Janney